ErikKassubek/ADVOCATE/doc/replay.md

 operations turn.

-There are two main parts in this mechanism, the operation and the replay manager.
-The operations wants to execute, and if it is not the next element to be executed, it will wait.
-The replay manager runs in the background to release all waiting operations.
+There are two main parts in this mechanism, the operation and the replay manager.\
+The operations wants to execute, and if it is not the next element to be executed, it will wait.\
+The replay manager is a routine running in the background to release waiting operations.

 The replay in the operation works as follows:

 ```
-If the operations is an ignored (internal) operation,
-execute directly.
-See (E1)

-Get the next element in the trace.
-See (E2)

-If current operations matches next event,
-then executed and send a direct acknowledgement
-to the manager.
-See (E3).

-Otherwise, suspend operation and store signal
-to wake-up (suspended) operation in map.
-See (E4).

-When wake-up signal is triggered, execute.
-See (E5).

-After execution, send an acknowledgement
-to the manager.
-See (E6)

 func operation(op) {
 	if ignored(op) {  // (E1)
 		execute(op)